 Here’s how I’m working to keep my clients and myself as safe as possible in the era of COVID-19:

-- I only come to work if I am feeling well and have a normal temperature, and have not had any recent contact with a confirmed case of COVID-19.
+- I only come to work if I am feeling well.

 - I wash my hands before and after each client.

 - I wear a mask throughout the session, to protect you from unintentional transmission in case I am pre-symptomatic.

 - I allow ample time between scheduled appointments to allow for cleaning and air circulation, and to enable social distancing of clients.

 For my clients: